AMENDED AND RESTATED

 Shall advocate on public policy issues in the form of personal contact, correspondence and testimony.
 Shall report activities to the EC and or BOD on a regular basis.
 The Chair will represent the Society’s polices and issues as directed by the BOD.

-Shall be responsible for updating informational brochures and other Society educational publications in concert with the Executive Director.
+Shall be responsible for updating informational brochures and other Society educational publications in concert with the President/CEO.

-Shall be responsible for other publication and public information distributed to the general public and members of the Society in concert with the Executive Director.
+Shall be responsible for other publication and public information distributed to the general public and members of the Society in concert with the President/CEO.

 The Governance Committee is responsible for ongoing review and recommendations to enhance the quality and future viability of the Board.
 It focuses on the following five areas, with specific duties dependent on Board needs at any specific time, as well as evolving practice:

 Shall lead the Board in regularly reviewing and updating the Board’s statement of its role and areas of responsibility, and the expectations of individual Directors.